Kerala Police: Police Commissionerates

+A police Commissionerate is a law enforcement body especially in the urban parts of the state.
+The Commissionerate is headed by a Commissioner of Police (CP).
+There are Six Commissionerate under Kerala Police for Urban Area policing.

-Thiruvananthapuram City Police and Kochi City Police are headed by Commissioner of Police of the rank of Inspector General of Police.
-Kozhikode City Police is headed by the Commissioner of Police of the rank of Deputy Inspector General of Police.
-Thrissur City Police, Kannur City Police and Kollam City Police are headed by Commissioner of Police of the rank of Superintendent of Police.
-The Commissioner of Police is assisted by Deputy Commissioners of Police (DCPs) of the rank of Deputy Inspector General of Police or Superintendent of Police and Assistant Commissioners of Police (ACPs) of the rank of Deputy Superintendent of Police.
+Currently Thiruvananthapuram City Police, Kochi City Police and Kozhikode City Police are headed by Commissioners of Police with the rank of Deputy Inspector General of Police (DIG).
+The remaining Kollam City Police, Thrissur City Police, and Kannur City Police are headed by Commissioners of the rank of Superintendent of Police (SP).

+The Commissioners of Police in Thiruvananthapuram City, Kochi City, and Kozhikode City are assisted by Deputy Commissioners of Police (DCPs) with the rank of Superintendent of Police (SP).
+Each DCP is in charge of Law and Order, Crimes, Traffic, and Administration.
+The DCPs are assisted by Additional DCPs and Assistant Commissioners of Police (ACPs) with the rank of Deputy Superintendent of Police.